Welcome to today's edition of the Rush 24-7 podcast.

 People say I'm tired of the same old, same old.

-You go out, you family four, you go out and buy your own health insurance, and all of the in uh uh attached market force results occur for people who don't do that.
+The way this will work is you go out, you family, and four, you go out and buy your own health insurance, and all of the attached market force results occur.

 You're combining two things that are separate.

-Now for people who don't do that, Joe, who stay in their employer funded health care plan, they are the ones who will get taxed on every dollar above $15,000 worth of benefit.
+Now, for people who don't do that, Joe, who stay in their employer-funded health care plan, they are the ones who will get taxed on every dollar above $15,000 worth of benefit.

 But you can't possibly be taxed on your employer health plan if you don't have one.

-Now, we were talking about they're gonna somebody's gonna have to give me the additional 15K, right?
+If you've gone out and bought your own to that point, now we were talking about somebody's going to have to give me the additional $15K, right?

 To even it out.

-No, so that I can buy my own in the free market.
+The company's no longer going to pay that salary so I can buy my own in the free market.

-Okay I know what you're saying.
+I know what you're saying.

-I know what you're doing.
+I know what you're saying.

-That's that's that's not that's where they help that's where the health savings account comes in.
+But see, that's where the health savings account comes in.

-But look, listen, Joe, I wish you could hear you the way I hear you.
+Look, but look, listen, Joe, I wish you could hear you the way I hear you.

 And I've predicted that it would become taxable for many, many moons now.

-Little uh little Indian lingo there.
+Little Indian lingo there.

-That what what what you are illustrating, and I don't mean this personally or even negative, the the big problem with this, we have become a nation.
+What you are illustrating, and I don't mean this personally or even negatively.

 Always have to throw that in there.

-And so the the real problem that anybody who wants to propose a plan like this is going to have is that when people are told, you know what, go do it yourself.
+And so the real problem that anybody who wants to propose a plan like this is going to have is that when people are told, you know what, go do it yourself.

 How dare you tell me that?